 A Path Forward, Together

-The summit fostered serious discussion on how vital it is for the industry to continue boosting sustainability efforts into the future to protect our climate, natural resources and people.
+The summit fostered serious discussion about how vital it is for the industry to increase its sustainability going forward to protect our climate, natural resources and people.
 The way forward?
 Key partnerships with a wide variety of stakeholders, like Sustainable Conservation.

 U.S. dairy farmers, including California operators, produce more milk using fewer resources, and with fewer environmental impacts, than any other region in the world.
 The carbon footprint of a glass of milk produced in the U.S. is 66% smaller today than it was 70 years ago.

 But, for the industry to continue leading in environmental performance while producing the myriad products we all love, it’s going to take everyone rolling up their sleeves and doing their part.